 slices taleggio* cheese or pan fried tempeh for a healthy and vegan option

 Add a couple of spoonfuls of Pebre sauce to the bread slices, arrange tallegio, capers, tomatoes and greens on top.
 Add a slice of bread and serve or wrap with paper and grab to go.

 * Taleggio and many other cheeses (parmesan, pecorino, gorgonzola etc) use rennet to allow the cheese to curdle.
-Technically this makes them inappropriate for strict vegetarians to eat, as dead calf enzymes are used in the process.
-This is a difficult subject for all vegetarians.
+Technically this makes them inappropriate for vegetarians to eat, as dead calf enzymes are used in the process.
+This is a difficult and well-discussed subject for all vegetarians.
 Everyone must decide for themselves what they eat and how that affects other living creatures.
-In our family we eat cheese every now and then, although more rarely than often.
-However, if more cheese makers would make rennet free cheeses, we’d be the first one to buy them.
+In our family we eat cheese (rennet-free when we can find it) every now and then, although more rarely than often.
+If more cheese makers would make rennet free cheeses, we’d be the first one to buy them.
 A good advice is to buy kosher cheeses, as they always are rennet free.